Healthcare in Belgium

-Healthcare in Belgium is composed of three parts.
-Firstly there is a primarily publicly funded healthcare and social security service run by the federal government, which organises and regulates healthcare; independent private/public practitioners, university/semi-private hospitals and care institutions.
-There are a few (commercially run for-profit) private hospitals.
+Belgium has a universal healthcare system, which is composed of three parts: first, there is a primarily publicly funded health care and social security service run by the federal government, which organises and regulates healthcare; independent private/public practitioners, university/semi-private hospitals and care institutions.
+There are a few (commercially-run for-profit) private hospitals.
 Secondly is the insurance coverage provided for patients.
-Finally, industry coverage; which covers the production and distribution of healthcare products for research and development.
+Finally, industry coverage, which covers the production and distribution of healthcare products for research and development.
 The primary aspect of this research is done in universities and hospitals.

 Organization

 Healthcare in Belgium is mainly the responsibility of the federal minister and the "FOD Volksgezondheid en Sociale Zekerheid / SPF Santé Publique et Securité Sociale" ("Public Administration for Public Health and Social Security").
 The responsibility is exercised by the governments of the Flemish, Walloon regions and the German-speaking community.
-Both the Belgian federal government and the Regional governments have ministers for public health and a supportive administrative civil service.
+Both the Belgian federal government and the regional governments have ministers for public health and a supportive administrative civil service.